fabri1983/menuapp/README.md

 - The **client** project is aimed to be used by third party components.
 It communicates with the core system without dealing with a presentation layer.
 It interacts directly with the business layer avoiding performance penalty due to conversion between presentational objects to business entities.

+- The **utils** project aims to collect common and handy functions.
+It runs its own test suite to keep everything healthy.

 Technologies
 ------------